-You start by installing the batteries, connect the antenna, and power the scanner on.
+You start by installing the batteries, connecting the antenna, and powering the scanner on.
 The next thing is to sit and watch the scanner tell you what to do.

 The on-screen instructions are always easy to follow.
 The setup procedure will have you connect the scanner to your PC to update the database:

 Enter in your name and contact info for the colorful screen, and enter your zip code to select appropriate channels and radio systems to listen to.

 And the scanner automatically finds supported channels around your area for you, running at a speed of 100 channels per second.
 No sweat, no troubles.